Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 The recommended intakes of a nutrient are the amounts that are sufficient to meet the needs of most healthy people.

 For example, the recommended intake for vitamin C is 90 mg/day for men and 75 mg/day for women.
-This means that if you consume more than these amounts, you’re likely getting more than you need and may be at risk for adverse effects.
+Consuming more than these amounts means you’re likely getting more than you need and may be at risk for adverse effects.

 For more info about recommended intakes, please read Are You Taking Too Much Supplements?